Note: This book was written in days before we had ever dreamed of starting Homeschooling Torah.

 - Adapting Materials for Special Situations (chapter 26) – I think that having this list handy, maybe printed out and placed in my teaching binder, would come in really handy when a child is having difficulty with a subject (or school in general), so that I could pull it out and come up with creative solutions.
 In other words, this is great for all students, just at the moment when they are “special learners” in just one subject.
 (Maybe they woke up on the wrong side of the bed and can’t add or subtract to save their lives…)

-- Testing (chapter 27) – Standardized testing is required in my state, so I was pleased by her explanation of the misuses of testing, as well as the ways that testing is helpful.
+- Testing (chapter 27) – Standardized testing is required in my state of Minnesota, so I was pleased by her explanation of the misuses of testing, as well as the ways that testing is helpful.
 She even uses Scripture to help us understand each kind.
-I’m in favor of testing — when it’s done right — because I see that God uses “testing” as one of His educational methods (Deuteronomy 8) .
+I’m in favor of testing—when it’s done right—because I see that God uses “testing” as one of His educational methods (Deuteronomy 8) .
 However, I’m frustrated and irritated by most kinds of testing.
 Her explanations made a lot of sense to me and helped clear up this issue in my mind.

 - Teaching Special Needs – This is how she ends the book, and it’s admittedly one of her greatest areas of expertise.
 I especially loved her suggestions for working with ADD/ADHD, even though it was only one page long.
 I have not read her Teaching in Spite of Labels, but it’s now on my “wish list.”